sirephil/sf-async-from-trigger/README.md

 The above issue, and a whole bunch of other use cases are addressed by changing the approach and using Platform Events.
 Other important use cases are where you need to perform some specific processing, perhaps that is too costly in terms of CPU or other limits to include in the trigger, when a record is updated to meet certain criteria and where this processing must only be applied at most once for any given record change.

+## How

-This repo contains code that addresses the callout and/or governor limit related use cases in an elegant way.
+This repo contains code that addresses the callout and/or governor limit related use cases in an elegant and robust manner.

 This demonstration does not include any unit tests, but shows how you can use timestamp fields and a platform event to safely and robustly process records in a separate transaction to the one that detected a need for the processing.